Here are a few guidelines to help you understand our logic.

 - There is a diagram on shown with each garment to demonstrate the relative fit to an average-proportioned body in the middle of the size range.

-- Our Canvas items are big.
+- Our Canvas Anoraks are big.
 Really.
 We’ve already accounted for several layers of additional insulation inside them, including thinner down garments.
 You should also be able to pull your hand inside the sleeve if you loose a mitten, and retract your arms completely to change layers of insulation as needed.
 Think ‘pup tent’.
+The Permafrost Parka is a little more conservative, because there’s a zipper.

 - We err on the side of length, so your clothing won’t ride up your sides or leave your wrists exposed when you reach or move.